yangjeep/leaselab-baserow-D1-worker/README.md

 ## How It Works

+### Database Sync

-1. **Fetch Properties**: Worker fetches all properties from Airtable that have an `Image Folder URL`
+1. **Fetch Schema**: Worker fetches all tables and fields from Baserow API
-2. **For Each Property**:
+2. **Create Tables**: Dynamically creates D1 tables based on Baserow schema
+3. **Sync Rows**: Fetches all rows and syncs them to D1
+4. **Schema Migrations**: Automatically adds new columns when Baserow schema changes

+### Image Processing

-   - Extract Google Drive folder ID from the URL
+1. **Detect Image Fields**: Identifies fields containing Google Drive folder URLs
-   - List all image files in the Drive folder (with MD5 hashes)
+2. **List Files**: For each folder URL, lists all image files in the Google Drive folder
-   - For each image file:
-     - Check if file exists in R2 at `{slug}/filename.jpg`
+3. **Check Records**: Queries D1 `image_sync_records` table to check if image was already processed
-     - Compare MD5 hash from Drive with hash stored in R2 metadata
+4. **Hash Comparison**: Compares MD5 hash from Google Drive with stored hash
-     - If hashes match: **Skip** (file unchanged)
+5. **Process Images**: Downloads, optimizes (future), and uploads to R2
+6. **Update Records**: Creates/updates image sync records in D1

+### Image Tracking

+All processed images are tracked in the `image_sync_records` table with:
-     - If hashes differ or file missing: **Download and upload** to R2
+- Google Drive file ID and folder ID
-3. **Store Metadata**: Upload includes MD5 hash, Drive file ID, and sync timestamp in R2 metadata
-4. **Return Summary**: Detailed results with counts of synced/skipped/failed files
+- R2 URL and key
+- Processing status (processed/failed/pending)
+- Original and optimized file sizes
+- MD5 hash for change detection
+- Error messages for failed processing

 ## Hash Comparison

 The worker uses MD5 hash comparison to avoid unnecessary downloads:

 - **Google Drive** provides `md5Checksum` for each file via API
-- **R2** stores hash in object metadata as `x-hash-md5`
+- **D1** stores hash in `image_sync_records` table
 - **Comparison**: Only files with different hashes are downloaded and uploaded
 - **Result**: Significant bandwidth and time savings, especially for large image catalogs